-(b) Calculation of loss and the proportionate reversal of the impairment provision in respect to sale of 49% stake in the subsidiary company, including the rationale for the difference in valuation between the acquisition from existing investor and sale of stake to new investor.
+Key audit matter How our audit procedures addressed the key audit matter (b) Calculation of loss and the proportionate reversal (g) Assessed the appropriateness of disclosures made in the of the impairment provision in respect to sale of standalone financial statements in accordance with the 49% stake in the subsidiary company, including the requirements of applicable Indian Accounting Standards. rationale for the difference in valuation between the acquisition from existing investor and sale of stake to new investor.
 The amounts involved are significant to the standalone financial statements and due to complex arrangements at different valuations, the same is considered as a key audit matter in the current year audit.